DimmestP/nextflow_paired_reads_pipeline/data/input/README.md

 ### indexed_genome/
 Contains the indexed Hisat2 genomes required for efficient alignment in the pipeline.
 Created by the bash script index_genomes.sh in code/preprocessing.

+### experiment_metadata
+Contains condition, sample and construct data relevent to the RNA-Seq experiment.